What is factor investing?

 Factor-based investing is rooted in the world of academia, and academics have now identified over 600 factors which may influence risk and return.
 In reality however, many of these will simply have been used as marketing justification for the launch of a new investment product.
 There are five style factors commonly accepted as being the most important:

-- Size - Smaller companies in aggregate will, over time, have a tendency to offer a higher return than larger companies.
+- Size factors- Smaller companies in aggregate will, over time, have a tendency to offer a higher return than larger companies.

-- Momentum - Stocks which have recently outperformed an index will tend to continue outperforming and vice versa; the winners will keep winning, the losers will keep losing.
+- Momentum factors- Stocks which have recently outperformed an index will tend to continue outperforming and vice versa; the winners will keep winning, the losers will keep losing.

-Why does this matter for investors and what are the investment implications?
+Why does factor-based investing matter and what are the investment implications?

 The factor approach has gained popularity because indices constructed using the factors of value, quality, size, momentum or volatility have outperformed traditional equity indices constructed by reference to market cap over the long term.